NBalciunas/RF-Scan/README.md

 python tools/dataset_info.py
 ```

-The tool counts each class and each session, and it gives a warning for each condition that makes a training run useless: a class with one session, no `noise` class, mixed RXgains, a capture with no `.json` file, or one device class only.
+The tool counts each class and each session, and it gives a warning for each condition that makes a training run useless: a class with one session, no `noise` class, mixed RX gains, a capture with no `.json` file, or one device class only.

 The drone classes of this project come from the [RFUAV](https://github.com/kitoweeknd/RFUAV) dataset, which a USRP B210 replays and the PlutoSDR receives.
 Give each clip to `transmitting/prepare_clip.py` first, because a file source in GNU Radio sends a clip of 100 Msps at the rate of the sink, and nothing reports that the signal is now 10 times too slow and 10 times too narrow.